You’re sitting in the office and typing away when the power goes out. You hear the sirens in the distance.

 9. Hygiene Items

 Just because there’s a disaster doesn’t mean we can’t stay fresh and clean.
-Toothbrush and paste, wet naps, bandana.
+Toothbrush and paste, wet wipes, bandana.
 If you want to bring toilet paper and have room for it, by all means.

 10. Clothes and Shoes

-11. Radio and Navigational Tools
+11. An Emergency Radio and Navigational Tools

 This could be the only way you have of knowing what’s going on around you and how to best avoid it.
 These products are all light and easy to pack.